 Recruitment and survey

-A prospective survey was sent to members of staff in our district general hospital via email in December 2020.
-Due to variable distribution by ward managers and further informal dissemination amongst staff, it is not possible to determine the number of staff reached by the survey and therefore the response rate.
-The survey could be completed on trust or personal devices and all questions, including respondent demographics, were optional.
+A prospective survey was sent to staff members in our district general hospital via email in December 2020.
+Due to variable distribution by ward managers and further informal dissemination amongst staff, it is impossible to determine the number of staff reached by the survey and, therefore, the response rate.
+The survey could be completed on trust or personal devices, and all questions, including respondent demographics, were optional.